 Lion Lake Trail is a 12.6 mile lightly trafficked out and back trail located near Allenspark, Colorado that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.

 cross country skiing

 Not sure about the description for this hike.
 The maps and signs tell a different story: an out and back trip (not a loop) equalling about fourteen miles for Lion Lake #2 trail, beginning at Wild Basin (my review, here).